ahmad9059/obsidian/posts/A Confession.md

 Author: Ahmad Hassan
 ---
 **Hey,**
-Just wanted to clarify something first — _khadija_ameen000_ is my only beloved sister (you can even cross-verify with my father’s name 😂).
+Just wanted to clarify something first — _khadija_ameen000_ is my only beloved sister (you can even cross-verify with my father’s name 😂(Muhammad Ameen)).

 I wanted to say that yes, I do have feelings for you.
 I’m genuinely interested, but I don’t expect anything in return.
 I completely respect whatever your response may be.
 I just felt it was important to express my feelings honestly and respectfully.